 - What types of doctors perform bone marrow aspirates and/or bone marrow biopsies?

-Why are bone marrows done?
+- Why are bone marrow biopsies or aspirations done?

-What bone is used to sample the bone marrow?
+- What bone is used to sample the bone marrow?

-How is a bone marrow performed?
+How is a bone marrow aspiration and/or biopsy performed?

 A biopsy can also then be obtained in addition to the marrow aspirate or when an aspirate cannot be obtained.
 The same needle is used but without the center portion in place.
-As the needle is partially rotated into the bone it cuts a core which is trapped inside the needle.
+As the needle is partially rotated into the bone, it cuts a core that is trapped inside the needle.
 Once the needle is removed, this core can be extracted from the needle barrel.
 This core can then be prepared with fixatives and stains for examination under a microscope.